neo-project/docs/docs/en-us/tooldev/concept/cryptography/encryption_algorithm.md

 Scenarios：

-1. Storage and verification of DB3 wallet account password
+Storage and verification of DB3 wallet account password

-> [!NOTE]
-> In case of dead link, please contact <feedback@neo.org>